Dominant funders and their field-wide influence

 The HIV prevention R&D agenda tracked by this report has grown over the decades to encompass a variety of biomedical interventions aimed, in most part, at primary prevention.
 Investment in this agenda measures billions of dollars in the making (US$20 billion since 2000), but it is not invulnerable to shifting donor priorities or fluctuations in investment.
 A deeper, broader and more diverse funding base is vital not only for the long-term sustainability of the field, but also to ensure that valuable scientific progress is not lost to mercurial policy shifts.

 Composition of the Global HIV Prevention R&D Investment Base, 2019-2020

 COVID-19 vaccines and HIV prevention R&D

-The three-decades-long, multi-billion dollar quest for a preventive HIV vaccine laid the groundwork for COVID-19 vaccine R&D. Advances in computational vaccinology, genetic and vector-based vaccine platforms, antibody assays and viral imaging were just some of the innovations first advanced by HIV vaccine science that were successfully repurposed to develop a safe and effective COVID-19 vaccine in record time.
-The converse may also prove to be true: just as the cumulative gains from HIV prevention R&D laid the foundation for COVID-19 vaccines, cutting-edge platforms and technologies developed to combat the COVID-19 pandemic may offer new tools in the quest for a vaccine against HIV and other infectious diseases.
+The three-decades-long, multi-billion dollar quest for a preventive HIV vaccine laid the groundwork for COVID-19 vaccine R&D. Advances in computational vaccinology, structural biology, genetic and vector-based vaccine platforms, antibody assays and viral imaging were just some of the innovations first advanced by HIV vaccine science that were successfully repurposed to develop a safe and effective COVID-19 vaccine in record time.
+The converse may also prove to be true: just as the cumulative gains from HIV prevention R&D laid the foundation for COVID-19 vaccines, cutting-edge platforms and technologies developed to combat the COVID-19 pandemic will hopefully offer new tools in the quest for a vaccine against HIV and other infectious diseases.

 If this momentum of heightened investment and collaboration in R&D continues, it will bring a new era of innovation in global health.
 However, flat funding for HIV vaccines since 2008 and the redirection of resources and expertise to COVID-19 threaten to slow or stifle this momentum.